aaagab/nargs/readme.md

 # implicit
 prog.py --arg-one --prog --arg-one --prog_1 --arg-one
 ```
-- **exit**: It means that an error is triggered if the argument is repeated.
+- **error**: It means that an error is triggered if the argument is repeated.
 - **replace**: It means that only one argument is kept and each repeated argument's values replace the previous argument's values.
 In this context, the last alias used is the one kept for the argument.
 If nested arguments have already been selected on the command-line with a previous argument, then they are reset to their non-selected state when selecting the same argument. .i.e.: `_repeat:"replace"` means that basically you restart an argument fork as if it has not already been selected on the command-line.

 **_required**: Option defines if argument is required when end-user adds argument's parent to command-line.
 If end-user types an argument that has a child argument with option `_required` set to True and end-user does not type the child argument then there are two scenarios: